1. DEFINITIONS AND INTERPRETATION

 15.3 We will not pass on your personal information to any third parties.

 16. LAW AND JURISDICTION

-17.1 The transaction volume and associated fees applicable on your account will be:
+17.2 Please select the transaction volume and associated fees you require on your account:

 DATA PROCESSING TERMS